DavidLukaMueller/Data_Visualization.MaintenanceDashboard/README.md

 ### 📈 Tool Wear Trajectory
 ![Tool Wear Chart](Imgs/Live/02_Live_Wear.png)
-*   **Visual (UX/Layout):** To prevent center-screen clutter, the HUDs (floating info boxes) are anchored to the top-left and bottom-right corners—the furthest points from the central focus area of the chart.
+*   **Visual (UX/Layout):** To prevent center-screen clutter, the HUDs (floating info boxes) are anchored to the top-left and bottom-right corners-the furthest points from the central focus area of the chart.
 *   **Functional (Data Logic):**
     *   The **Top HUD** calculates and displays the current state and estimated steps until a swap is needed.
     *   The **Bottom HUD** acts as a dynamic legend.